raghu-vijaykumar/blog/content/docs/system-design/index.md

   - Continuously gather feedback from users and iterate on the design to address usability issues, improve functionality, and meet evolving user needs.

 By adhering to these key principles and goals of system design, software engineers can build robust, scalable, maintainable, and secure systems that meet the needs of users and stakeholders while accommodating future growth and evolution.

+# Introduction to Software Architectural Patterns

+## What Are Software Architectural Patterns?

+Software architectural patterns are general, repeatable solutions to commonly occurring system design problems.
+Unlike design patterns—such as singleton, factory, or strategy—which organize code within a single application, architectural patterns address problems involving multiple components running as separate runtime units, like applications or services.

+Over time, software architects have observed how companies in similar industries solved design challenges.
+They identified successful strategies and learned from others' mistakes, thus forming software architectural patterns.

+## Why Use Software Architectural Patterns?

+1. **Efficiency and Resource Savings**: Leveraging proven solutions can save time and resources.
+If a pattern has worked for organizations with similar challenges, it often makes sense to adopt it rather than reinvent the wheel.

+2. **Avoiding Anti-Patterns**: One significant risk is creating a "big ball of mud," an anti-pattern characterized by a lack of structure, tightly coupled services, global or duplicated information, and unclear component responsibilities.
+Such systems are difficult to develop, maintain, and scale, potentially harming the business.

+3. **Consistency and Continuity**: Using well-known patterns ensures that other engineers and architects can easily understand and continue working within the same architectural framework.
+This consistency simplifies maintenance and evolution.

+## Flexibility and Evolution

+Architectural patterns are guidelines, not rigid rules.
+The goal is to define the best architecture for the specific use case and adapt the patterns as necessary.
+As systems evolve, the chosen pattern may no longer fit, necessitating a migration to a different pattern.
+Many companies have successfully navigated such transitions, providing best practices for smooth and safe migrations.

 # Monolithic Architecture